invoice-x/invoice2data/docs/tutorial.md

   matching.
 Each replace entry must be a list of two elements.
   The first is the regex pattern to be replaced, the second the string to replace any matches with.
 Replacing is not typically needed.
-- `required_fields`: By default the template should have regex for date, amount, invoice_number and issuer.
-If you wish to extract different fields, you can supply a list here.
-The extraction will fail if not all fields are matched.

 ### Priority